 - If you’re enrolled in Medicare Advantage, you’re already covered for all services under Medicare Part B.

-- If you have a Medigap plan with your original Medicare, it will not come into play since all Medicare beneficiaries will be covered for 2019 novel coronavirus testing at no cost.
+- If you have a Medigap plan with your original Medicare, it won’t come into play.
+This is because all Medicare beneficiaries will be covered for novel coronavirus testing at no cost.

-As a Medicare beneficiary, you’re also covered for doctor’s visits if you have COVID-19.
-Unlike the requirement for testing, there’s no “time limit” for this coverage.
+As a Medicare beneficiary, you’re covered for doctor’s visits if you have COVID-19.

 In addition to covering laboratory testing, Medicare Part B also covers the diagnosis and prevention of medical conditions, which includes doctor’s visits.